saulpierotti/markdown_notebook/DRD.md

 	* It is also based on ranks
 	* I obtain the statistics U and I compare it to a pre-computed distribution

+## Bootstrap
+* I do resampling with replacement and evaluate the $t$ statistics in each bootstrap
+* I produce a distribution of $t$ after thousand of bootstraps

+## ANOVA
+* It is a generalization of the t test for more than 2 groups

+## Kruskal-Wallis test
+* It is a non-parametric test that estends the Mann-Whitney U test

 # Practical part - doctormaragiuliabacalini
 * We will prepare a report (:/)
 * We will use mainly R